Sagar141005/CareerHunt/README.md

 - 🗣️ AI mock interview assistant
 - 🎯 Smart job recommendations

+## 🤝 Contributing
+Contributions are welcome!
+You can add new regex patterns, improve descriptions, or enhance UI/UX.
+1. Fork the repo
+2. Create a feature branch
+3. Submit a PR

+## ⭐ Support the Project
+If you found CareerHunt useful or interesting…
+**Consider starring the repo!**
+It helps the project reach more developers.

 ## 📇 Contact

 Want to collaborate or give feedback?